Taxis in Vienna

-Luckily for tourists, Vienna is a city whose main landmarks are easily accessed by speedy, safe and economical public transport network.
+Luckily for tourists, Vienna is a city whose main landmarks are easily accessed through a speedy, safe, and reasonably priced public transport network.
 Despite this, there is always the chance that taking a taxi might be the more comfortable option.

 Getting a taxi